"Nov. 6, 2012 -- The FDA has approved Pfizer's Xeljanz (tofacitinib), a first-of-its-kind treatment for rheumatoid arthritis.

 In case of an overdose, it is recommended that the patient be monitored for signs and symptoms of adverse reactions.
 Patients who develop adverse reactions should receive appropriate symptomatic treatment.

-ACTEMRA should not be administered to patients with known hypersensitivity to ACTEMRA [see WARNINGS AND PRECAUTIONS].
+ACTEMRA is contraindicated in patients with known hypersensitivity to ACTEMRA [see WARNINGS AND PRECAUTIONS].

 This monograph has been modified to include the generic and brand name in many instances.